aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 {: .mx-auto.d-block :}
 **CockroachDB p50 stays flat at ~810ms from c=1 to c=32 — PostgreSQL p50 would rise sharply under WAL contention**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-p50 write latency holds at ~810ms across all concurrency levels.
-That stability is the absence of a shared serialisation bottleneck: writers do not queue behind each other.
-Under the same load, PostgreSQL p50 rises significantly as the WAL becomes the shared resource.
+p50 write latency rises only from ~815ms at c=1 to ~1,384ms at c=256 — a modest 70% increase while throughput grew 91x.
+Under the same load, PostgreSQL p50 would grow by an order of magnitude as WAL contention serialises writers.
+CockroachDB's distributed Raft prevents that cliff.

-> **Note:** The ~810ms baseline is WAN round-trip latency, not CockroachDB processing time.
-In a co-located deployment the latency floor drops to single-digit milliseconds while the flatness property is preserved.
+> **Note:** The ~810ms–1,400ms range is dominated by WAN round-trip latency, not CockroachDB processing time.
+In a co-located deployment the p50 floor drops to single-digit milliseconds.

 ### Horizontal node scale-out